prism-break/prism-break/README.md

 ## Editing Projects

 Project data is stored in `./source/db/*-projects.ls`, where `*` is the two letter language code (ISO-639).
-Edit normally with your favorite text editor, and make sure the site still compiles correctly with `make uber`.
+Edit normally with your favorite text editor, and make sure the site still compiles correctly with `make reset`.

 ## Adding A New Project